 X-Ray Technology Schools in New York City

-- CUNY Bronx Community College is located in the University Heights section of the borough, approximately 13 miles from downtown Manhattan.
-The college offers over 30 academic transfer and career-training programs, including an associate degree in radiologic technology.
+- CUNY Bronx Community College is located in the University Heights section of the borough, approximately 10 miles from downtown Manhattan.
+The college offers many academic transfer and career-training programs, including an associate degree in radiologic technology.

-- In 2006, CUNY LaGuardia Community College in Long Island City, Queens, received the Community College Excellence Award from the Metlife Foundation.
-The college is located a little over eight miles from Manhattan's downtown and offers 9 degree and one certificate program in health and science, which include the associate in radiologic technology.
+- CUNY LaGuardia Community College, in Long Island City, Queens, is located a little over five miles from Manhattan's downtown and offers about 9 degrees and one certificate program in health and science, which include the associate in radiologic technology.

-- CUNY New York City College of Technology in Brooklyn, located less than two miles from downtown Manhattan, is the largest public college of technology in New York State, as well as the entire Northeast.
-It offers roughly 65 certificate and degree programs in health, human services and technology, including an associate in radiologic technology and a bachelor's in radiologic science.
+- CUNY New York City College of Technology, in Brooklyn, is the largest public college of technology in New York State, as well as the entire Northeast.
+It is located less than ten miles from downtown Manhattan and offers degrees in 6 different areas of healthcare, including an associate in radiologic technology and a bachelor's in radiologic science.

 Comparison of Schools